How a smelly fish sauce helped solve one of ancient Rome's mysteries

 “[People] would move the fish outside of the city because it created such a stench,” says Tom Nealon, an antique cookbook collector and the author of Food Fights & Culture Wars: A Secret History of Taste.
 On the latest episode of Bite, we talked to Nealon about his attempt to recreate an ancient recipe that incorporated garum (sneak preview: It didn’t go very well).
 The interview with Nealon begins at 11:15:

 Garum, or colatura di alici, wasn’t unlike South Asian fish sauce, a condiment that gives Thai and Vietnamese food its distinctive umami flavor.
-In ancient Rome, the highest-quality garum was saved for kings, the lower quality for slaves.
+In ancient Rome, the highest-quality garum was saved for elites, the lower quality for slaves.

 But Garum brought more than a distinctive flavor to 3rd and 4th century cuisine—it also helped historians put a precise date on the fall of Pompeii.
 According to Pompeii’s Applied Research Laboratory, when leftover jars of rotten fish bones and entrails were discovered at the site of one of the ancient city’s producers, they were referenced against written accounts to confirm the eruption of Mount Vesuvius on August 24 of 79 A.D.